Timeline of the Syrian civil war (November 2024–present): March 2025

 On 1 March, the SOHR reported that, three men of the same family were killed by gunmen in a summary execution in Al-Sheikh Saeed neighbourhood in Aleppo City.

 On 2 March, SOHR reported that, four civilians were killed and six others were injured after gunmen opened fire on praying civilians in Hayalin Town in the Hama countryside.

 On 2 March, the SOHR reported that at least 22 people were killed in Syria.

 On 4 March, two General Security Service members were killed in an ambush by Pro-Assad militiamen in Latakia's Daatur district.
 Two men were later killed by Syrian security forces following the ambush.

-Also, three former members of the Assad-era Military Intelligence Directorate were shot dead by gunmen in Al-Sanamayn City, northern Daraa province.
+Three former members of the Assad-era Military Intelligence Directorate were shot dead by gunmen in Al-Sanamayn City, northern Daraa province.

 On 4 March, the SOHR documented that at least 14 people were killed in Syria.

 On 5 March, three members of the General Security Service and a local militiaman were killed by gunmen of the former Assad-era Military Intelligence Directorate in Al-Sanamayn city in northern Daraa countryside.

 On the same day, two SDF members were killed in clashes with SNA on Manbij frontlines.

 Between 4-6 March, eight members of the General Security Service, six Pro-Assad gunmen and one civilian were killed in armed clashes in Al-Sanamayn city in northern Daraa.

 On 6 March, On March 6, Britain unfroze the assets of Syria's central bank and 23 other entities—including banks, oil companies, and other “entities that were previously used by the Assad regime to fund the oppression of the Syrian people," the Foreign Office said.

 That day, a co-ordinated insurrection began in Western Syria after pro-Assad loyalists launched attacks on areas controlled by the Syrian Transitional Government (STG).
 71 people were killed in these initial attacks including 35 STG fighters, 32 Pro-Assad fighters and four civilians.
 Latakia's provincial director said that an armed pro-Assad group, affiliated with Suhayl al-Hasan (nicknamed "The Tiger") and which included the newly-formed Military Council for the Liberation of Syria, conducted an attack in the city.
 Helicopters of the Syrian Air Force conducted airstrikes in the village of Beit Ana in response to this attack.
 Clashes in the village resulted in one security force member killed and two wounded.
 Alawite leaders called for peaceful protests in response to the air strikes.